 My work examines the lives of other animals—who they are and the complex and significant ways we are bound and entangled together.

-In his seminal philosophical work What Is It Like to Be a Bat?, Thomas Nagel posits that an organism is conscious if there “is something that it is like to be that organism.”
+In his seminal philosophical work, What Is It Like to Be a Bat?
+Thomas Nagel posits that an organism is conscious if there “is something that it is like to be that organism.”
 In other words, consciousness involves a subjective point of view—a felt experience of the world.
-This idea resonates with the biologist Jakob von Uexküll’s concept of an umwelt, that each organism inhabits a unique perceptual world based on their sensory capacities and biological needs.
-Informed by these positions, along with others, and my own embodied encounters with other animals, I see the human species as one among many sentient animal species.
-These other animals share the world with us and possess their own, deeply rich, felt sense of their world and worldly relations.
+This idea resonates with the biologist Jakob von Uexküll’s concept of an umwelt, that organisms inhabit a unique perceptual world shaped by their sensory capacities and biological needs that inform their conscious understanding.
+Informed by these positions, along with others, and my own embodied encounters with other animals, I see the human species as one among many sentient, conscious animal species who share the world with us and possess their own deeply rich, felt sense of their world and worldly relations.
 And, I think we can approximate an understanding of their lives through careful observation, ethical attention, informed imagination, and empathy.
-It is from this starting point that I begin looking and thinking about other animals.
+It is from this starting point that I begin looking and thinking about other animals in my work.

 At a time of accelerating biodiversity loss and ecological transformation, I seek to honour and respond to the lives of other animals.
 It is their lives and our relationship with them that I want people to see and to remember.